SEFWHITE-Dev/Test-Games/README.md

 What you need:
+1) PC to open this link on
-1) Google Account signed into an Android device.
+2) Google Account signed into an Android device.
-2) Android device using Android 10 or above
+3) Android device using Android 10 or above

 Steps to Test a game: